2017 1

 Petrus - stupendous effort in 2016, seamless wine, very sophisticated, rich, velvety and silky, precise.
 A strong candidate for a three-digit score.
 98+p.

-Le Gay - Henri Parent did very well with all his properties, very close to the 2015 vintage.
+Le Gay - Henri Parent did very well with all his properties, close to the 2015 vintage.

-2016 La Graviere had aromatic black fruit on the nose and palate, nice intensity and structure and a smooth fruity finish.
+2016 La Graviere had aromatic black fruit on the nose and palate, nice intensity and structure, and a smooth fruity finish.
 90p.

-2016 Montviel was similar to blueberries and blackberries, with nice acidity, structure and length.
+2016 Montviel was similar to blueberries and blackberries, with nice acidity, structure, and length.
 90p.

 2016 La Violette had a different approach this time.
 More elegant than powerful.
-Velvety texture, great complexity and length.
+Velvety texture, great complexity, and length.
 94-95p.

 Corbin Michotte - pretty 2016s here!

-2016 Corbin Michotte had an aromatic, velvety texture, perfectly ripe fruit and tannin with seductive sweetness, fine acidity, balance and length.
+2016 Corbin Michotte had an aromatic, velvety texture, perfectly ripe fruit, and tannin with seductive sweetness, fine acidity, balance, and length.
 Certainly a wine of Grand Cru Classe quality!!
 94p.

 2016 Cantelauze - showed a very aromatic nose of black cherries and blueberries, chewy, splendid acidity, sufficient oak to balance the fruit, well-composed and long.
 Splendid effort for the vintage.
 94-95p.